Robin Finck: Career

 Finck was invited to rejoin NIN to tour in support of their 2005 album With Teeth but chose not to and the position was filled by Aaron North.
 In the summer of 2006, he toured Europe with Guns N' Roses playing in front of over 700,000 people.
-They finished up by touring North America for the remainder of the year, and went to Mexico, Australia and Japan in 2007.
+They finished up by touring North America for the remainder of the year, and went to Mexico, Australia, New Zealand and Japan in 2007.

 On April 4, 2008, it was announced via nin.com that Finck would be rejoining Nine Inch Nails as a member of the live band.
 He subsequently contributed to the Nine Inch Nails album The Slip, earning a performance credit alongside then-band members Josh Freese and Alessandro Cortini.

 In November 2008 Guns N' Roses' long-awaited album Chinese Democracy was released.
 Finck has a co-writing credit on the song "Better", which was later released as a single, as well as 7 other songs on the album.
 He also played guitar on every track, performed 7 of the guitar solos and has additional credits for keyboards, arrangements and pre-production.
 He chose to remain with NIN after the album's release and, on March 21, 2009, was officially replaced as the lead guitarist of Guns N' Roses by Sixx:A.M. guitarist DJ Ashba.
 The official Guns N' Roses website stated that "Robin continues to be part of GN'R, by virtue of Guns' history and his involvement in Chinese Democracy".

 Following the departure of NIN live band members Alessandro Cortini and Josh Freese at the end of 2008 Finck and bassist Justin Meldal-Johnsen re-grouped with band leader Trent Reznor and new drummer Ilan Rubin and the 4-piece band completed an 8-date tour of Australia and New Zealand between February and March 2009.
-Finck continued to perform with the band throughout the 2009 Nine Inch Nails/Janes Addiction (NIN|JA) tour, with shows throughout North America, and the subsequent Wave Goodbye tour through Europe and Asia.
+Finck continued to perform with the band throughout the 2009 Nine Inch Nails/Jane's Addiction (NIN|JA) tour, with shows throughout North America, and the subsequent Wave Goodbye tour through Europe and Asia.
 The band then returned to the US to play a series of shows.

 In October 2009 Finck and former Guns N' Roses bandmates Axl Rose, Tommy Stinson and Buckethead were named in a lawsuit by electronic musician Ulrich Schnauss's record labels Independiente and Domino alleging that they had committed copyright infringement by using portions of his compositions in the song "Riad 'n the Bedouins".
 Finck appears on the 2010 album The Lady Killer by artist CeeLo Green, performing guitar on the track "The Lady Killer Theme (Outro)".

 On March 12, 2012, Finck appeared on-stage with Guns N' Roses, performing "Better", a song he co-wrote with Axl Rose.

 On May 17, 2013, it was announced by Trent Reznor via his Twitter account and the nin.com home page, that Finck would be rejoining Nine Inch Nails for the 2013–14 tours.
 Finck has since performed with the group on each subsequent tour, although he only remains a touring member.